malleswarigelli/Chest_Disease_Image_Classification_/README.md

 By the end of this project, we achieved a high level of accuracy in classifying chest diseases from CT scan images.
 This would significantly improve the early diagnosis and treatment of patients with chest diseases.

-# Files to update workflows
+# Files to update for each component
 1. Update config.yaml # to define constants
 2. Update params.yaml
 3. Update the entity